rodrigof1307/learning-projects/README.md

 Please note that the projects included in this repository are not intended to be complex.
 Instead, they were created as a way for me to get an introduction and practice a given technology.

 Feel free to browse the projects and their corresponding code.
 If you have any questions or comments, please don't hesitate to reach out.

+### Projects

+- **blockexplorer**: Simple block explorer for the Ethereum Blockchain using Alchemy's SDK.
+Developed with React.js and Tailwind CSS.
+- **ecdsa-node**: Interface that allows users to create wallets, generate signatures and conduct transactions between accounts using Public Key Cryptography.
+Developed with React.js, SCSS and Express.
+- **stock-app**: Interface that displays basic information about trending stocks.
+Developed with React.js and Bootstrap.